AWARD CRITERIA

 • The film submission form must be submitted by the deadline, and the film must be made accessible by password protected viewing link or hosted “virtual screening room” for screening by the nominating committees no later than the close of the submission period.

-• Theatrical, Day and Date, or Digital Platform Release.
-The release can be through a theatrical releasing entity or by direct or self-distribution by filmmakers, either in an exclusively theatrical release or day and date with digital platforms or VOD release.
+• Theatrical Release.
+The release can be through a theatrical releasing entity or by direct or self-distribution by the filmmakers.

-ELIGIBILITY PERIOD: Feature films must be scheduled for a theatrical and/or digital platform release* during the period (January 1, 2023 – December 31, 2023, 11:59 p.m.).
+ELIGIBILITY PERIOD: Feature films must be scheduled for a theatrical release during the period (January 1, 2024 – December 31, 2024, 11:59 p.m.).
 Films will only be considered in the eligibility year in which they first meet the release criteria.
 By the submission deadline, films must have a confirmed release date for this period.

-Theatrical Release: The planned release can be through a theatrical releasing entity or by direct or self-distribution by filmmakers, either in an exclusively theatrical release or day and date with digital platforms or VOD release.
-The film must be screened for paid admission in a commercial motion picture theater in New York City, Los Angeles County, the Bay Area, Chicago [Cook County, Illinois]; Miami [Miami-Dade County, Florida]; or Atlanta [Fulton County, Georgia] and must run for a minimum of seven consecutive days.
-As noted under “Eligibility Period,” for the 2023 release year, films are also eligible if they meet the virtual release terms described above.
-The film must be advertised, marketed, and available for press review during the qualified city runs or a nationwide virtual run in a manner considered normal and customary to the industry for the official theatrical release of independent films and not as an “under the radar” release for awards consideration only.
+THEATRICAL RELEASE: The planned release can be through a theatrical releasing entity or by direct or self-distribution by the filmmakers.
+The film must be screened for paid admission in a commercial motion picture theater in New York City [five boroughs], Los Angeles County, the Bay Area [counties of San Francisco, Marin, Alameda, San Mateo, and Contra Costa], Chicago [Cook County, Illinois], Dallas-Fort Worth [Dallas County, Tarrant County, Texas], Atlanta [Fulton County, Georgia] and must run for a minimum of seven consecutive days.
+The film must be advertised, marketed, and available for press review during the qualified city runs in a manner considered normal and customary to the industry for the official theatrical release of films and not as an “under the radar” release for awards consideration only.
 The film can be publicly exhibited in film or digital formats, delivered to the screen by an image and sound file format suitable for exhibition in existing commercial cinema sites.
-See also special criteria for VOD and digital platforms below.

 Additional Criteria by Category

-• BEST FEATURE – an exceptionally realized fiction film that raises the possibilities of filmmaking and that will withstand the test of time.
-This is a director and producers’ award.
-The Gotham Award will be presented to the film’s credited director(s) and producer(s).
+• BEST FEATURE – an exceptionally realized U.S. fiction feature-length film that raises the possibilities of filmmaking and that will withstand the test of time.
+Filmmaking with a point of view, where the creative vision is abundantly evident.
+This is a producers’ award.
+The Gotham Award will be presented to the film’s credited producer(s).

-• BEST SCREENPLAY – an outstanding screenplay for a fiction feature.
-The screenplay may be an original work or one adapted from previously published or existing work in any medium.
+• BEST SCREENPLAY – an outstanding screenplay for a fiction feature (U.S. or international).
+The screenplay may be an original work, or one adapted from previously published or existing work in any medium.
 The Gotham Award will be presented to the film’s credited writer(s).

 Submissions